Wenhui-Fang/Freestyle_Project/README.md

 until finished
 End with an example of getting some data out of the system or using it for a little demo

+# Envrionment Setting
+This project does not require any envrionment setting

 # Running the tests
 Explain how to run the automated tests for this system